CMU-CREATE-Lab/commons-java/trunk/java/lib/HIDAPI/README.txt

 -rwxr-xr-x  1 chris  staff  71196 Dec 14 14:09 libhidapi.dylib
 $

+I then re-built under Mac OS 10.5 to create the libhidapi32.dylib file.

 I then used JNAerator to generate the JNA files.
 I did so by running this command (after copying libhidapi.dylib, hidapi.h, and jnaerator-0.9.5.jar to the same directory):